 General Graduate/Post Baccalaureate Admission Requirements

-The minimum requirements for admission to graduate or post baccalaureate studies at a California State University campus are in accordance with university regulations as well as Title 5, chapter 1, subchapter 3 of the California Code of Regulations.
+The minimum requirements for admission to graduate or post baccalaureate studies at a CSU campus are in accordance with university regulations as well as Title 5, chapter 1, subchapter 3 of the California Code of Regulations.
 Specifically, you will qualify for admission if you:

 In unusual circumstances, a campus may make exceptions to these criteria.

 If you meet the minimum requirements for graduate and post baccalaureate studies, you will be considered for admission in one of the four categories detailed in the Categories of Graduate Students section.

 Due to enrollment demands, some campuses do not admit second baccalaureate degree students.